samjwill/nvim-unception/README.md

 rather than the current window), see `doc/nvim-unception.txt`, or, after installation, run `:help nvim-unception`.

-# Can this work with other terminal-toggling plugins?
+# Can this work with terminal-toggling plugins?

 Yep!
 See the [wiki](https://github.com/samjwill/nvim-unception/wiki) for more info.